7 Construction Cold Calling Tips That Really Work [SCRIPT]

 If you can pinpoint one or more reasons why taking a call from you TODAY makes sense, you’ll enjoy longer conversations with your prospects.

-Pro Tip: Use Google Alerts to notify you of your prospect’s company news as it hits the wire.
-Use this news in combination with your other research as a reason for the call.
+Pro Tip: Use Google Alerts to notify you of your prospect's company news as it hits the wire.
+Use this news in combination with your other research as a reason for the outreach.
 Instant “warm call”!
+Click To Tweet

-A good cold call script will get your prospect’s attention, interest them immediately, create some desire to act, and will spur short term action.
+A good cold call script will help you keep your thoughts straight, command your prospect’s attention, interest them immediately, create some desire to act, and will spur short-term action.

 And one of the best ways to do that is to establish credibility from the beginning.